 Colin has been birding in Kenya since growing up in Nairobi and has a passion for enthusing Kenyans about the rich diversity of birds in our country.
 He is the Director of Science & Conservation for A Rocha Kenya, a Christian conservation organisation and is also a Research Associate with the Ornithology Section, National Museums of Kenya where he was a full time research scientist for four years prior to founding A Rocha Kenya in 1999.
 Whilst at the museum, Colin started the Nairobi Ringing Group and the annual Fundamentals of Ornithology Course for enthusing and training citizen birders and continues to teach on it together with other members of the Management Team for KBM.
 Colin's involvement in the South African Bird Atlas Project 2 through time he has spent at the Animal Demography Unit, University of Cape Town, has been key to the development of the Kenya Bird Map.
 Colin is also a member of the Rarities Committee of East Africa.

 Sidney plays the important role of coordinating the day-to-day activities; including field atlassing events, publicity, website updates, trainings, vetting records and fundraising.
 He is a passionate birder and has been atlassing and submitting bird records to the Kenya Bird Map since he joined as an observer in July 2014.
 One of his most exciting birding moments was when he documented the first ever breeding record of Hinde's Babbler (a Kenyan endemic species) in Nairobi on 12 June 2017.
-He has a keen research interest is in raptors (birds of prey) and works closely with the National Geographic Society, Zoological Society of London, The Peregrine Fund and other organizations on various raptor research projects.
+He has a keen research interest in raptors (birds of prey) and is involved in various raptor research and conservation projects.
 He is also a member of the Nairobi Ringing Group, and the Bird Committee of the East Africa Natural History Society.

 Kuria is Director of the Tropical Biology Association African office in Nairobi and plays a key role in Kenya Bird Map dealing with administrative issues and liaison with NatureKenya.
 He holds a Masters' degree in Conservation Biology from the University of Cape Town, South Africa.
 He has 15 years capacity building expertise which has resulted in several cohorts of influential conservation managers in Africa.
 Kuria has co-authored several training manuals for conservation scientists, including the TBAs toolkit on scientific research.